 One of the biggest benefits of franchising is drawing off the experience and expertise of the entire organization.
 By joining an accomplished brand, you bypass many of the hardships in building a company from the ground up.

 "Franchising takes the guesswork out of starting a business," said Jonathan Barnett, founder and CEO of Oxi Fresh Carpet Cleaning.
 "They have established systems designed to give new franchisees a massive head start over competitors.
 On top of that, franchisees benefit from the power of an established brand.
 It's hard to overstate the advantage of starting a business and having people know and trust your brand from day one."

 - Perks of the particular brand (e.g., training and discounts)

 - Business model with a proven record of success

 Opportunities to watch

-Nearly every industry has a successful business practice being sold as a franchise, from retail stores to salons to employment services.
-Portesy advised franchisees to choose a company that matches their passion, skill set, comfort zone and lifestyle.
+Nearly every industry has a successful business practice being sold as a franchise, from retail stores to employment services.
+Finding the right opportunity for you depends largely on your previous expertise and passion.

-Based on our research of top franchising opportunities lists from around the web, we've identified 10 industries where franchise business is booming:
+Based on our research of top franchising opportunity lists from around the web, we've identified 10 industries where franchise business is booming: